Beijing soars to 78 degrees, its warmest winter temperature on record

 “Record pulverized,” wrote Maximiliano Herrera, a climate historian known for meticulously keeping track of temperature extremes across the world.
 He noted that Sunday’s reading surpassed previous marks for warm weather in each of the three core winter months.
 The December record stands at 57.7 degrees, with 58.4 degrees the record for January.

-The springlike weather began in Beijing on Saturday, when the mercury soared to 69.4 degrees Fahrenheit, the first time on record the city has climbed above 20 degrees Celsius (68 Fahrenheit) during the month of February.
-That set a new record, beating out the high of 67.6 degrees observed on Feb.
+The spring-like weather began in Beijing on Saturday, when the mercury soared to 69.4 degrees Fahrenheit, the first time on record the city has climbed above 20 degrees Celsius (68 Fahrenheit) during the month of February.
+That set a record, beating out the high of 67.6 degrees observed on Feb.
 13, 1996.
 Then it hit 78 degrees the next day.

 Breaking a record alone is rare, but to do so by 10 degrees is virtually unheard of; usually records fall by margins of only a fraction of a degree.